rvdbreemen/OTGW-firmware/README.md

 - a WebUI
 - bidirection MQTT support
 - a REST API
-- automatic integration with Home Assistant
+- automatic integration with Home Assistant (Home Assistant Core v2021.2.0+)
 - and a TCP socket for serial connection

 **Breaking change: With version 0.8.0: MQTT Discovery topic naming convention has changed significantly, this will break MQTT based applications.**